aysegulcelikok/dsa210_project/README.md

 ## 2. Exploratory Data Analysis (EDA)
 This phase will involve analyzing the overall trends in the usage of Linkedin and TikTok:

-•	Identifying daily trends in screen time for both platforms to understand patterns in engagement.
+•	Identifying daily trends in screen time for both platforms on weekday and weekends to understand patterns in engagement.

 •	Investigate whether Linkedin usage peaks during job search periods, such as days when job applications are submitted, to understand if professional activity increases during these times.